Active Substance: indacaterol maleate

 How does Onbrez Breezhaler work?

-In three main studies involving over 4,000 patients with COPD, Onbrez Breezhaler at different doses has been compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
-The main measure of effectiveness was how Onbrez Breezhaler compared with placebo in improving patients’ forced expiratory volumes (FEV1) after 12 weeks.
-FEV1 is the most air a person can breathe out in one second.
+In three main studies involving over 4,000 patients with COPD, Onbrez Breezhaler was compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
+The main measure of effectiveness was based on changes in the patients’ forced expiratory volumes (FEV1, the maximum volume of air a person can breathe out in one second) after 12 weeks.

 Onbrez Breezhaler was more effective than placebo at improving how well the lungs work in patients with COPD.
-On average, the improvement in FEV1 in patients who received Onbrez Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
-Overall, the effects of the 150- and 300-microgram doses of Onbrez Breezhaler were similar, but the results showed that the 300-microgram dose may provide better relief in patients with more severe disease.
+On average, the increase in FEV1 in patients who received Onbrez Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
+Overall, the effects of the 150 and 300 microgram doses of Onbrez Breezhaler were similar, but the results showed that the 300 microgram dose may provide better relief in patients with more severe disease.
+The increase in FEV1 was 130 ml with tiotropium, and 80 ml with formoterol.

-What is the risk associated with Onbrez Breezhaler?
+What are the risks associated with Onbrez Breezhaler?

-What measures are being taken to ensure the safe use of Onbrez Breezhaler?
+What measures are being taken to ensure the safe and effective use of Onbrez Breezhaler?

 European Commission granted a marketing authorisation valid throughout the European Union for Onbrez Breezhaler on 30 November 2009.